-This is the second part of a two-part post on teaching opportunities and ideas for November.
+This is the second part of a two-part post on music lesson teaching resources for November.

 Fanny Mendelssohn was a German composer and pianist of the early Romantic era.